Gyys1992/IJRM_visual_complexity/README.md

 For the number of object variables we utilized Mask R-CNN implemented in Python.
 See the ipython notebook.
 Similar results can be obtained in Matlab using a pre-trained YoloV4 coco object detection that came out more recently.

 ## Helper Functions and Sources utilized
 The HELPER folder has various resources that were either collected from their respective websites and github pages.
-For the design complexity - object arrangement extraction to work, the instruction provided here ( http://dspace.mit.edu/handle/1721.1/37593 ) have to be followed.
+For the design complexity - object arrangement extraction to work, the instructions provided here ( http://dspace.mit.edu/handle/1721.1/37593 ) have to be followed.
 The files are in the Helper/June01/ directory, but might require compiling once downloaded.

 The sources that were used either by using code directly or through inspiration are the following (see paper for more details):